 “We’ve breast fed you,” Hope answered.

-“It’s the way God created a woman so she could sustain her child after the
+“It’s the way God created a woman so she could sustain her child

-stated.
+solid foods,” Milly stated.
 “Maybe you’re too young to

 “But Mark fed her with a bottle,” Myra commented.
 “Why don’t you

 feed her with the bottle?”